ThomasAdam/waylandx/README.md

 https://sourceforge.net/projects/twelveto11/

-I will be making changes, but for now, wanting to mirror it here, primarily s I don't have to use SVN.
+I will be making changes, but for now, wanting to mirror it here, primarily so I don't have to use SVN.

 -- Thomas Adam, 2025-06-29